TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Supplementary Materials

-All benchmarks and curated dataset for our TalkingHeadBench can be found in the following URL: \href{https://huggingface.co/datasets/luchaoqi/TalkingHeadBench}{https://huggingface.co/datasets/luchaoqi/TalkingHeadBench}.
+All benchmarks and curated dataset for our TalkingHeadBench are publicly released at \href{https://anaxqx.github.io/talkingheadbench.github.io}{https://anaxqx.github.io/talkingheadbench.github.io}.
 TalkingHeadBench is released under a Creative Commons Attribution 4.0 License (CC BY 4.0).